 Why might a company decide to do a stock split?

-Management of a company might decide to split their stock if they believe the price is relatively "high" or that it is trading outside of an "optimal" range.
+Management of a company might decide to do a forward stock split if they believe the price is relatively "high" or that it is trading outside of an "optimal" range.
 This decision is made by management based on their subjective views of the historical trading range of the stock and other factors.

 A company may initiate a reverse stock split if they believe the stock price is relatively "low" or to avoid being delisted (some exchanges have minimum share price requirements).
 In a 1-2 reverse stock split for a stock trading at $2, for example, you would receive 1 share for every 2 shares you owned after the split and the stock price would double to $4.
 Again, the total value of your investment would not change due to the stock split.